nqpz/indirectassassin/README.txt

 Indirect Assassin has a web page at http://metanohi.name/projects/indirectassassin/ which always contains the newest version of the program.
-Indirect Assassin is also on Hackage; see http://
+Indirect Assassin is also on Haskell's Hackage;
+see http://

 Installation